How to Apply for Financial Aid

 Early Action & Regular Decision Applicants

-Admitted applicants who complete the financial aid application process by mid-February will be notified of estimated aid eligibility by the end of March.
+Admitted applicants who complete the financial aid application process by mid-January will be reviewed beginning in February.

 Early Decision Applicants

-Early Decision 1 applicants who would like an early estimate of their eligibility for need-based aid should submit the CSS/Financial Aid PROFILE by November 1.
+Early Decision 1 applicants who would like an early estimate of their eligibility for need-based aid should submit the 2019-2020 FAFSA and Wooster Need Based Aid Application or the CSS/Financial Aid PROFILE by November 1.
 We will send you an estimate of financial aid you are likely to receive shortly after the admission letter is mailed.
-Your aid award will be confirmed in the spring, after we receive all required information, including your FAFSA analysis.
+Your aid award will be confirmed in the spring, after we receive all required information.

-Early Decision 2 applicants who would like an estimate of their federal aid eligibility should submit the FAFSA.
-To receive an estimate of institutional need-based aid eligibility, we also require the Wooster Supplementary Aid Application (.pdf) or CSS/Financial Aid PROFILE by January 15.
+Early Decision 2 applicants who would like an estimate of their eligibility for need-based aid should submit the 2019-2020 FAFSA and Wooster Need Based Aid Application or CSS/Financial Aid PROFILE by January 15.
 We will send you an estimate of your financial aid eligibility shortly after the admission letter is mailed.
 Your aid award will be confirmed in the spring, after we receive all required information.

 Definition of an Academic Year at Wooster